5hidobu/5hidobu.github.io/_posts/2024-12-03-PEBby_Injector.md

 ![image](https://github.com/user-attachments/assets/142c3348-734f-432d-a0fb-549b723548fd)

 > **TL:DR** Are you too lazy to read the blogpost?
-At the bottom of the page you will find a podcast-like to listen to!
+At the bottom of the page you will find a podcast-like to listen to! but watch cause it's not so accurate and does not follow everything in the post.

 ---